tlhunter/node-easyxml/README.md

 ## License

-This project is licensed under a Dual BSD/GPL license.
+This project is dually licensed under the BSD-3-Clause / GPL-2.0 licenses.